shubhamkhanke/NetflixData_Big_Data_Analystic/README.md

 Netflix is a popular streaming service that offers a vast catalog of movies, TV shows, and original contents.
 This tabular dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc.

-The commands that we used in this project :
+The commands that I used in this project :

 * head() - It shows the first N rows in the data (by default, N=5).
 * tail () - It shows the last N rows in the data (by default, N=5).